 Wilson - Mr. Raymond Lee Howell, age 76, of Wilson, departed this life on Monday, May 27, 2019 at Mercy Memorial Hospital in Ardmore.
 Graveside services with military honors are scheduled for 10A.M.
 Saturday, June 1, 2019 at the Hewitt Cemetery in Wilson.
 Services are under the direction and care of Alexander Gray Funeral Home in Wilson.

-To send flowers in memory of Raymond Lee Howell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Raymond Lee Howell, please visit our Heartfelt Sympathies Store.

 Mr. Howell was born on April 24, 1943 in Alameda California.
 He grew up in California and attended school there until 1960 when he joined the United States Navy and proudly served his country for four years.
 He married Carol (Brown) Howell on August 7, 1962 at Denison, TX.
 In 1964 they moved to Richmond, California where they had their only child Tommy (Tom) Bryan Howell.
 Raymond worked many years for UPS.
 They later moved to Arizona until 1995 when they retired and moved to Wilson.
 Carol passed away in 1997.
 Mr. Howell would later marry Paula Ann McMillen and they continued to live in Wilson and enjoyed 13 years together until her death in 2011.